Be Cautious Behind The Wheel - PortageOnline.com

 Portage RCMP Constable Sean O'Keefe urges you to be cautious today.

-"And if you don't have anywhere, stay home.
+"And if you don't have to be anywhere, stay home.
 Obviously, if you can, try to access some more information.
 Manitoba 511 will give updated travel information and road conditions.
 Environment Canada gives up to date read-outs on poor weather, if it's changing.
 Those are the resources that we make use of, and try to determine whether or not we can make recommendations for the roads to be closed."

 O'Keefe reminds you about driving in these conditions.